+Tutorial

-Tutorial Hello, world
+Hello, world

 The simplest project that Boost.Build can construct is stored in example/hello/ directory.
-The project is described by a file called Jamfile that contains:
+The project is described by a file called Jamroot that contains:

+'''

 exe hello : hello.cpp ;

+'''

 Even with this simple setup, you can do some interesting things.
-First of all, just invoking bjam will build the debug variant of the hello executable by compiling and linking hello.cpp.
-Now, to build the release variant of hello, invoke bjam release exe hello2 : hello.cpp ;
+First of all, just invoking bjam will build the hello executable by compiling and linking hello.cpp.
+By default, debug variant is built.
+Now, to build the release variant of hello, invoke